arunneru/my-blog-site/content/posts/lasso/first.md

 ```

-We are using the median gini coefficient of a country over the years instead of gini coefficient for 2017 as there are lot of missing values if we restrict ourselves to just 2017.
+Instead of relying solely on the Gini coefficient for the year 2017, we have opted to use the median Gini coefficient for each country over multiple years.
+This approach helps address the issue of missing values, which is prevalent when restricting our analysis to a single year, such as 2017.

 ```{r}

 # fifth_dat <- na.omit(fifth_dat) #